Michael Harris II Player Props: Braves vs. Angels

 Michael Harris II At The Plate

-- He has hit a long ball in 9.8% of his games in 2023, and 3% of his trips to the plate.
+- He has gone deep in 10.8% of his games this year, and 3.6% of his chances at the plate.

-- Harris II has driven home a run in 18 games this year (22.0%), including more than one RBI in 7.3% of his games and producing three or more of his team's runs on three occasions..
+- In 19 games this season (22.9%), Harris II has picked up an RBI, and in seven of those games (8.4%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 28 games this season (34.1%), including multiple runs in seven games.
+- In 34.9% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (9.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.